 The information contained in this newsletter was submitted by the KPMG International member firm in Argentina.

-© 2016 KPMG, an Argentina Civil Partnership and a member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative (“KPMG International”), a Swiss entity.
+© 2018 KPMG, a partnership established under Argentine law and a member firm of the KPMG network of independent firms affiliated with KPMG International Cooperative (“KPMG International”), a Swiss entity.
 All rights reserved.